Contents | Start | End | Previous: Chapter 21: Making Your Books Accessible | Next: Chapter 23: Formatting For Print

 This chapter describes how you can use various features to improve the quality of text-to-speech output in Jutoh, whether played immediately to help with proof-reading, or with the goal of creating audio files.
 We will also describe how to create ‘speech archives’ so your customers can generate their own audio files.

-Artificial speech generation has come on a long way since the early robotic-sounding voices, and technologies such as CereVoice come close to producing natural-sounding speech.
-So while text-to-speech doesn’t threaten the conventional audio book, text-to-speech can be useful for creating accessible documents and for proof-reading.
+Computer narration is starting to make inroads into the field of audio books, and text-to-speech can be useful for creating accessible documents and for proof-reading.
 Spoken documents are preferred by the majority of blind people over the more time-consuming Braille alternative.
-Jutoh has facilities for marking up text to improve pronunciation, insert pauses, switch voices and more, and it can use a variety of text-to-speech engines.
+Jutoh has facilities for marking up text to improve pronunciation, insert pauses, switch voices and more, and it can use a variety of text-to-speech engines, as well as help with submission to online narration services.

 Do take a look at the sample project Patient Advice Speech Sample.jutoh since it may help you understand concepts covered here.